jamesscottbrown/cv/cv.md

 * **January 2020-**: **Software Engineer** in the [Centre for Population Approaches for Non-Communicable Disease Prevention](https://www.ndph.ox.ac.uk/cpnp) within the Nuffield Department of Population Health/[Big Data Institute](https://www.bdi.ox.ac.uk/) at the University of Oxford.
 I work on a tool that scrapes the websites of online retailers in order to construct a longitudinal dataset of the prices and nutritional content of foods ([FoodDB](https://www.ndph.ox.ac.uk/cpnp/research-projects/fooddb-and-myshop)).
 I am also involved in research using this dataset, including the creation of a browser extension to help consumers make healthier food choices by providing information at the point-of-purchase (BetterBasket).
 I was working in this role full-time, but reduced my hours whilst working on projects at the University of Edinburgh.

 * September 2018-January 2020: **Research Associate** in the [Data Science Institute](https://www.imperial.ac.uk/data-science/) at Imperial College London.
 The institute has a 64-screen tiled display with a 130 megapixel resolution driven by either 5 or 32 computers.
-I was part of the team that develops the software that controls this environment, including the [OVE framework](https://ove.readthedocs.io/en/stable/), and I also created visualizations in a range of domains.
+I was part of the team that developed the software that controls this environment, including the [OVE framework](https://ove.readthedocs.io/en/stable/), and I created visualizations in a range of domains.
 Both activities involved considerable amounts of programming using Python and JavaScript.

 A common theme across all of these posts is the design of interactive visualizations, and their implementation using Python and JavaScript.